-Getting off on the right foot is important in any relationship and that applies to bringing on a new member of your spa or massage practice team.
+Getting off on the right foot is important in any relationship, which applies to bringing on a new member of your spa or massage practice team.
 Technically the human resources term for making employees feel “at home” and assimilating them into your business is onboarding.
-As an employer or manager, your responsibility is to ensure that new employees understand the policies and procedures of your establishment as well as their own duties, whether they on the front desk dealing with clients or part of the professional team providing massage therapies or skin treatments.
+As an employer or manager, your responsibility is to ensure that new employees understand the policies and procedures of your establishment and their own duties, whether they on the front desk dealing with clients or part of the professional team providing massage therapies or skin treatments.

-Depending on the size of your organization, you may be responsible for onboarding or the person who handles HR will.
+Depending on your organization's size, you may be responsible for onboarding, or the person who handles HR will.
 In either case, a successful onboarding process starts by having a conversation with the new hire to make the individual feel at home.
-The initial “chat” also provides the opportunity to talk about your spa or massage practice in terms of its mission, culture, values and goals for the organization.
+The initial “chat” also provides the opportunity to talk about your spa or massage practice regarding its mission, culture, values, and goals for the organization.

 It’s helpful to provide each new employee with a packet of relevant information, even though you’ll want to walk them through each of the items to answer questions.
 That packet should include:

 As appropriate, address computer and security issues, such as the use of desktop computers (Will you allow employees to get onto the Internet for personal use, for example?) and mobile devices.
-You may, for example, use cloud-based platform to handle appointments, retails and financial information.
-If so, you need to set policy on who can access that information and from what device.
-If you allow employees to use their own mobile devices on the job under a Bring Your Own Device policy, you’ll want to be sure that they follow strict security protocol to ensure that your company information is not compromised by viruses or hackers.
+For example, you may use a cloud-based platform to handle appointments, retails, and financial information.
+If so, you need to set a policy on who can access that information and from what device.
+If you allow employees to use their own mobile devices on the job under a Bring Your Own Device policy, you’ll want to be sure that they follow strict security protocol to ensure that viruses or hackers do not compromise your company information.

 Meet the team